Garmin epix Pro (Gen 2) Sapphire Edition (47mm) vs Garmin Venu 3

 Which one is better?

-The Garmin epix Pro (Gen 2) Sapphire Edition (47mm) is the better buy for most people - its impressive battery life of 16 days crushes the Venu 3's 14 days.
-That said, grab the Venu 3 if you need the convenience of making calls directly from your wrist - it's lighter at 1.66oz.
+The Garmin epix Pro (Gen 2) Sapphire Edition (47mm) is the better buy for most people - its 16-day battery life crushes the Venu 3's 14 days.
+That said, grab the Venu 3 if you want a lighter watch at 1.66oz compared to the lighter 2.47oz of the epix Pro.

 Who should buy each?